-- 6.3.3 Policy 6.3D relates to LDF preparation and states that "Boroughs should take the lead in exploiting opportunities for development in areas where appropriate transport accessibility and capacity exist or is being introduced." - 6.3.4 With regards to parking, Policy 6.13A states that "the Mayor wishes to see an appropriate balance being struck between promoting new development and preventing excessive car parking provision that can undermine cycling, walking and public transport use."
-Policy 6.13C states that the maximum standards set out within the Parking Addendum should be applied to planning applications. - 6.3.5 Policy 6.13E states that "in locations with high public transport accessibility, car-free developments should be provided (while still providing for disabled people)." - 6.3.6 With regard to bicycle parking, the minimum standards set out in the Further Alterations to the London Plan (2015) relating to residential use is: - 1 space per studio / 1 bedroom unit and 2 spaces per all other dwellings (long stay) (for the flats the requirement is 47 [15 x 1 + 16 x 2] and for the houses it is 2 each the scheme provides 49 stands for the flats and 2 each for the houses) - 1 space per 40 units (short stay) two stands are to be provided within the outer court. - 6.3.7 The development proposals are in line with the London Plan and this assessment has been undertaken in accordance with TfL's Transport Assessment Best Practice Guidance. - 6.3.8 The London Plan recognises that improving conditions for cycling makes this sustainable mode an increasingly viable alternative to the private car, and requires cycle parking facilities within all new developments.
+- Policy 6.3D relates to LDF preparation and states that "Boroughs should take the lead in exploiting opportunities for development in areas where appropriate transport accessibility and capacity exist or is being introduced." - With regards to parking, Policy 6.13A states that "the Mayor wishes to see an appropriate balance being struck between promoting new development and preventing excessive car parking provision that can undermine cycling, walking and public transport use."
+Policy 6.13C states that the maximum standards set out within the Parking Addendum should be applied to planning applications. - Policy 6.13E states that "in locations with high public transport accessibility, car-free developments should be provided (while still providing for disabled people)." - 6.3.8 The development proposals are in line with the London Plan and this assessment has been undertaken in accordance with TfL's Transport Assessment Best Practice Guidance. - 6.3.9 The London Plan recognises that improving conditions for cycling makes this sustainable mode an increasingly viable alternative to the private car, and requires cycle parking facilities within all new developments.
 Policies 6.9 and 6.10 aim to increase cycling and walking in London, in particular, to achieve a 5% modal share by 2026 for cycling.
-Proposed developments should therefore provide secure and accessible cycle parking facilities and ensure there is a high quality pedestrian environment and street space. - 6.3.9 In November 2013 Transport for London (TfL) released its revised guidance on the requirements for travel plans for new developments in London.
+Proposed developments should therefore provide secure and accessible cycle parking facilities and ensure there is a high quality pedestrian environment and street space. - 6.3.10 In November 2013 Transport for London (TfL) released its revised guidance on the requirements for travel plans for new developments in London.
 It supersedes the previous TfL guidance, Travel Planning for New Development in London: Incorporating Deliveries and Servicing (January 2012).
 The new guidance identifies development thresholds above which a Travel Plan is required.
 In the case of this development, the planning application will not require a Travel Plan.